-This amended order will come into effect on September 18 at 12:01 am EDT.
+This amended order came into effect on September 18 at 12:01am.

 The new limits will not apply to events or gatherings held in staffed businesses and facilities, such as bars, restaurants, cinemas, convention centres or banquet halls, gyms, and recreational sporting or performing art events.
 Existing rules, including public health and workplace safety measures, for these businesses and facilities continue to be in effect.

 To support better compliance with public health guidelines, both within these three regions and across Ontario, amendments to the Reopening Ontario (A Flexible Response to COVID-19) Act would, if passed, create: